 Today's Viewpoint: A MarshBerry Publication

 1. Communicate expectations.
 A good development plan begins with clear expectations.
 Make sure your advisors understand the firm’s vision and values, in addition to their individual objectives.
 Layout the goals, core competencies, or contributions you expect from them in measurable terms.
 As part of this process, clarify the difference between expectations for junior and senior advisors.
 Document how the two levels are expected to perform to help your team better understand their role.
-Finally, share the ways they’ll be held accountable for poorer performance, recognized for outstanding efforts, or chosen for a promotion.
+Finally, share how they’ll be held accountable for poorer performance, recognized for outstanding efforts, or chosen for a promotion.
 This is also a good way to implement the next step: developing clear career paths.

 3. Provide opportunities to lead and grow.
-Even small opportunities to make decisions or lead initiatives helps employees feel empowered—and helps you determine who might be a good fit for leadership roles in the future.
+Even small opportunities to make decisions or lead initiatives help employees feel empowered—and help you determine who might be a good fit for leadership roles in the future.
 Start by creating an open dialogue.
 What tools do they need to develop their leadership skills?
 Would they be open to a mentor, customized learning programs, or external courses?
 What conferences or events appeal to them?
 Identifying and providing ongoing training will demonstrate your commitment to development and growth.

 4. Create a supportive environment.
 In the RIA space, client demographics are changing, but advisors’ demographics aren’t.
 Most wealth advisors are men with an average age of 55, while the client base is increasingly getting younger, with more female clients entering the fold.
-Financial advisors may need to learn new relationship building skills or strategies.
-Sources indicate a need for more females in the advice profession, but it can be a tough field for women to enter.2 You can support both male and female advisors with an environment that enables their best self.
+Financial advisors may need to learn new relationship-building skills or strategies.
+Sources indicate a need for more females in the advice profession, but it can be a tough field for women to enter.
+You can support male and female advisors with an environment that enables their best selves.
 Some are obvious, like avoiding the gender pay gap and promoting equality, but what about the day-to-day experience?
 Are all voices heard and welcomed?
 Is your team given resources to build their skills for a new client base?
 There are multiple retention and talent attraction benefits to creating a welcoming, encouraging workplace.

 Planning to transition equity, educating your staff on the next generation of clients, and diversifying your wealth management team are just a few items to tackle this year.
-The industry is on the brink of the largest wealth transfer this country has ever seen—baby boomers are predicted to leave more than $68 trillion to their children.3 And since the average age of advisors is 55 and older, the industry is set to lose a significant number of wealth management professionals to retirement.4 Prepare your team for the risks now.
+The industry is on the brink of the largest wealth transfer this country has ever seen—baby boomers are predicted to leave more than $68 trillion to their children.3 And since the average age of advisors is 55 and older, the industry is set to lose many wealth management professionals to retirement.4 Prepare your team for the risks now.

-Investment banking services offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Company, LLC, 28601 Chagrin Blvd, Suite 400, Woodmere, OH 44122 (440) 354-3230
+Investment banking services in the USA offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Company, LLC, 28601 Chagrin Blvd, Suite 400, Woodmere, OH 44122 (440) 354-3230

 Sources: